gomods/athens/docs/content/configuration/storage.md

             # Env override: ATHENS_S3_BUCKET_NAME
             Bucket = "YOUR_S3_BUCKET_NAME"

-            # Timeout for networks calls made to S3 in seconds
-            # Defaults to Global Timeout
-            Timeout = 300

 ## Minio

 [Minio](https://www.minio.io/) is an open source object storage server.
 If you never used minio you can read this [quick start guide](https://docs.minio.io/)